 When flowers begin to blossom and the temperatures rise, we know strawberry season is not far behind.
 There are so many delicious ways to eat strawberries, and one of my family’s favorites is paired with cake and topped with whipped cream.

-Located on the corner block of a quintessential Main Street, USA, The Mill stands as a newer addition to downtown Fuquay-Varina.
-Upon entrance, wafts of aromatic roasted beans tickled my nose and the type of modern-vintage vibe that only a renovated factory could offer intrigued me.
+Located on the corner block of a quintessential Main Street, USA, The Mill stands as a newer addition to downtown Fuquay-Varina in North Carolina.
+Upon entrance, wafts of aromatic roasted beans tantalized my nose and lured me in.

 If you are a fan of beer, or just a fan of having a good time, you will definitely be a fan of at least one of Trophy Brewing’s three locations.
 For your food truck days with friends, pizza nights with the family, or dinner dates downtown, Trophy has a location to suit your needs.
 For this sunny Saturday afternoon, in particular, I decided to check out Trophy Brewery and Taproom.